eascodes/newprojectguide/README.md

 ## Project Option 2 - Create React App

-### 1. Set up repository
+### 1. Set up project
-Create new repo on GitHub & git clone it in the terminal.
+Create a React app by running `npx create-react-app <project-name>`.

-### 2. Create React App
+### 2. Set up repository
-Run `npx create-react-app your-project-title-here`.
+Create an empty Github repo (do not add README.md).
+Connect Github repo to local project by changing into the project directory & running `git remote add origin git@github.com:<username>/<project-name>.git` (this line is displayed on Github project page under "push an existing repository from the command line."

 ### 3. Set up Prettier
 Follow <a href="https://prettier.io/docs/en/install.html" target="_blank">these instructions</a>.
 To run Prettier upon saving, open the Visual Studio Code command palette and select `Preferences: Open User Settings`.
 Search for `Format on Save` setting and check the box.